ibi/wf-extensions-chart/com.ibi.map.world/README.md

 ## You can:

-* exclude certain countires from the map by including them into `properties.countires.exclude` array.
+* Exclude certain countries from the map by including them into `properties.countries.exclude` array.

-* specify more than two heat map range colors in `properties.states.colorRange` array
+* Specify more than two heat map range colors in `properties.states.colorRange` array

-* configure countiries borders
+* Configure country borders

-* disable/enable or configure color legend (background, border, title, labels)
+* Disable/enable or configure color legend (background, border, title, labels)

 ## Data Buckets

 ### Measures:
-* **Value (MES)** - sets numerical values of countires or geographic coordinates.
+* **Value (MES)** - sets numerical values of countries or geographic coordinates.

 ### Dimensions:
 * **Name (DIM)** - official country names.
 Please use `data/countryName_to_id_map.js` file to look up names of the countires that you can use.